CaroHaensch/CTIS/README.md

 ```

-### Load data from the Open Data API
+### Load data from the Opendata API

-As already mentioned, country and region-level statistics are published daily  via the opendata API [2] and dashboards.
+As already mentioned, country and region-level statistics are published daily via the Opendata API [2] and dashboards.

 A full list of indicators is available here:
 https://gisumd.github.io/COVID-19-API-Documentation/docs/indicators/indicators.html